zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-02-deployment-distribution/index.md

 2022-08-02 09:39:08.369 CEST zeebe Received new exporter state {elasticsearch=252, MetricsExporter=252}
 ```

-At some point the retry stopped, and we can see in the experiment output that we were able to start process instances on all partitions.
-This is great, because it means the experiment was successful executed and our deployment distribution is failure tolerant.
+At some point, the retry stopped, and we can see in the experiment output that we were able to start process instances on all partitions.
+This is great because it means the experiment was successfully executed and our deployment distribution is failure tolerant.

 #### Enhancement